 To submit content for a Soapbox post, just send a message to email@example.com with the Soapbox content and title in the body of the message, and a subject of “Soapbox submission.”

-At the fifth symposium of the Tennessee Valley Interstellar Workshop in Huntsville, AL last October, which had the theme “Step by Step to the Stars,” one of our working tracks was tasked with the goal of evaluating the industrial infrastructure that would be needed to eventually enable true interstellar exploration, then to backtrack from those needs to the precursor needs of that infrastructure, stepping back successively until reaching our current capabilities, to see just what infrastructure needs to be developed next in the step-by-step movement to interstellar exploration capability.
+At the fifth symposium of the Tennessee Valley Interstellar Workshop in Huntsville, AL in October 2017, which had the theme “Step by Step to the Stars,” one of our working tracks was tasked with the goal of evaluating the industrial infrastructure that would be needed to eventually enable true interstellar exploration, then to backtrack from those needs to the precursor needs of that infrastructure, stepping back successively until reaching our current capabilities, to see just what infrastructure needs to be developed next in the step-by-step movement to interstellar exploration capability.

 In the course of discussing these next step needs and how to encourage and enable them, one of our participants with a broad knowledge of current and near-future developments pointed out to us that all of the needs we had identified were already underway by one or another organization.
 As we thought about what elements might be missing in our vision for the future, we realized that the physical needs were being addressed, but that interstellar exploration would be (no matter the eventual physical means used) a very expensive proposition and that there were no efforts to ensure the availability of the funds needed at the time they will be needed.